-In December last year, Swiggy crossed 5 million order mark last month.
+In December last year, Swiggy crossed 5 million order mark.
 This was a significant upside for the food delivery company that was delivering 3.5 to 4 million orders a month during August to October period in 2017.

 To boost commission and revenue, Swiggy has been creating its own brand – ‘The Bowl Company’ for past one year.

 Its rival Zomato had reached the 3 million orders mark last year and claimed to have narrowed the gap with the competitor in August this year.
 Currently, the Gurugram-based company does about 3.5 million deliveries, indicate sources.

 Meanwhile, Swiggy revenue jumped 6 times to Rs 133 crore in FY17 from Rs 20 crore in 2016.